What Is Mineral Oil, and Is It Safe to Use on Acne-prone Skin?

 Mineral Oil vs. Vegetable Oils

-Topical skin care products, cosmetics, and medications often contain some sort of oil, either a vegetable oil--such as safflower oil--or a petroleum-based product like mineral oil.
-All oils act as a skin moisturizer, but vegetable oils do this differently than mineral oil:
+Topical skin care products, cosmetics, and medications often contain some sort of oil, either a vegetable oil (e.g. sunflower oil), or a petroleum-based product like mineral oil.
+All oils act as a skin moisturizer, but vegetable oils perform this function differently than mineral oil:

 - Vegetable oils penetrate the deeper layers of skin and interact with molecules in the skin to increase moisture.